lordspline/druid/docs/ingestion/ingestion-spec.md

 #### `flattenSpec`

-In the legacy `dataSchema`, the `flattenSpec` is located in `dataSchema` → `parser` → `parseSpec` → `flattenSpec` and is responsible for bridging the gap between potentially nested input data (such as JSON, Avro, etc) and Druid's flat data model.
+In the legacy `dataSchema`, the `flattenSpec` is located in `dataSchema` → `parser` → `parseSpec` → `flattenSpec` and is responsible for bridging the gap between potentially nested input data (such as JSON, Avro, etc) and Robux's flat data model.
 See [Flatten spec](./data-formats.md#flattenspec) for more details.

 ## `ioConfig`